The stick of boycott v the carrot of recognition

 “Some regard any encounter with an Israel as ‘normalization'.
 I am against normalization… but dialogue is not normalization,” a prominent activist who has spent years promoting Israeli-Palestinian dialogue told me.
 “Peace is too precious to be left only to politicians,” she emphasised.

-Part of the reason for this hardening of positions appears to be disillusionment and scepticism at the entire apparatus – which put some emphasis on dialogue and collaboration between the two sides – put in place as part of the failed and discredited “peace process”.
+Part of the reason for this hardening of positions appears to be disillusionment and scepticism at the entire apparatus – which put some emphasis on dialogue and collaboration between the two sides – put in place as part of the failed and discredited “”.

 “The aim of most of these so-called dialogues is to give the impression that there is an exchange going on,” one young activist involved in the BDS movement told me.
 “But this happens without the recognition of our rights, without the acknowledgement that there is a people being oppressed.”